Mumbai vs Delhi: Which is Better to Visit in 2026?

 The two biggest cities in India share a friendly rivalry.
-Mumbaikars and Delhiites each think their city is superior, now it’s time for you to decide!
+Mumbaikars and Delhiites each think their city is superior.
 This guide looks at Mumbai vs Delhi and everything you need to know to make a decision.

 Mumbai vs Delhi: which city has a better location?